nyc-crh/site/content/gallery/goldie-chu.md

 - democracy
 - organizing
 - women's activism
-- photography, imagery, & visual representation"
+- photography, imagery, and visual representation"
 questions:
 - How did the community control district on the Lower East Side, called Two Bridges, differ from those in East Harlem and Brooklyn?
 - What challenges did Goldie Chu face in her activism?
 How did she respond to them?